Tornado outbreak sequence of June 3–11, 2008: June 7–8

 A series of impulses moved from the central Rocky Mountains into the central Great Plains.
 Opulent moisture formed over the Missouri and Mississippi Valleys with dew points reaching near 70 °F. Strong low level winds over the area created favorable wind shear for supercells.
 During the afternoon, a supercell developed in western portions of Illinois and moved northeast reaching Lake Michigan around the Illinois-Indiana border in the Chicago metropolitan area, during which it produced eight tornadoes along its path.
 At 4:21 pm (2121 UTC), an EF0 tornado occurred 4 mi east of Cornell in Livingston County.
 The tornado occurred in an open field with no damage observed.
 At 4:31 pm CDT (2131 UTC), an EF1 tornado touched down southwest of Dwight in Livingston County, snapping power poles and damaging trees and roofs; this tornado lifted at 4:45 pm CDT (2145 UTC).
 From 5:18 pm CDT (2218 UTC) to 5:46 pm CDT (2246 UTC), an EF2 tornado traveled 13.6 mi across southwestern Will County and extreme northwestern Kankakee County, near Wilmington, uprooting trees, damaging homes and destroying sheds.
-At 5:51 pm CDT (2251 UTC), an EF2 tornado likely EF2+ if more populated areas were impacted touched down for three minutes in central Will County near Wilton Center, destroying a garage and severely damaging a metal building.
+At 5:51 pm CDT (2251 UTC), an EF2 tornado touched down for three minutes in central Will County near Wilton Center, destroying a garage and severely damaging a metal building.
 From 5:55 pm CDT (2255 UTC) to 6:08 pm CDT (2308 UTC), a high end EF2 tornado occurred west of Monee, leveling barns, garages, and outbuildings and damaging homes.